systats/shinyideas/README.md

 )
 ```

 Why do I see this rarely in a shiny app?
 Because shiny provides you some tidy wrappers to insert your code dependecies.
 If you are working with `shinyUI()` or `semanticPage()` this header creation is taken care for you  by generating exactly the code shown above. dashboardPage() is a wrapper to semanticPage that standardizes the input as header, sidebar and footer + adds css and js dependecies.
-And in the case you what to add custom css and js paths you can call shiny::tags$head() wherever you want in your app.
+And in the case you want to add custom css and js paths you can call shiny::tags$head() wherever you want in your app.
 In order to avoid css class conflicts we categorically suppress other UI frameworks with `suppressDependencies("bootstrap")`.
 Now you know how css and js libraries are loaded into a shiny app.

 ### UI Elements